Microbiome-Revolution/SampleProtocols/README.md

 11. Mark the field on google maps with a label so the location is noted.
 N.B.
 Provide the farmer/ farm manager with the survey form or survey link to obtain farm history.

-Field Protocol- Farmer kits
+### Field Protocol-Farmer kits
-Rationale
+#### Rationale
 Ideally, we would have farmers replicate the sampling protocol performed by our team - but this is too time intensive and complex to be realistic.
 Therefore, we need to identify the 'minimum viable product' that a farmer could deliver, that would be a fair representation of the Gt status of a field (our unit of replication).
 Lin et al (1979) find that a simple diagonal sampling method, with 10 samples evenly spaced along the diagonal, is an acceptable sampling method for clustered disease distributions with incidence rates < 20 or > 80%.
 The issue here is that fields vary in their size, and walking a full diagonal might be time-consuming.
 Also, how should we direct the farmer to evenly space the sampling points when the diagonal would vary in size?
 Assuming a typical lower bound for field size is 4 ha, the diagonal of such a field would measure about 565 m.
 Again, assuming that 500 m = 650 paces for the typical adult, we could approximate the diagonal sampling design by having the farmer take a sample every 65 paces along a straight line, probably a tramline (to provide easy access), until 10 samples are collected.
 If we reduced the sampling interval to 10 paces, we'd obtain much lower coverage of the whole field (diagonal of ~80 m) but it might be worth it to reduce farmer effort.
 This is the approach adopted below.

-Equipment and supplies
+#### Equipment and supplies
 Provided in the kit
-•	Ziploc bags for wheat root (pre-labelled)
+- Ziploc bags for wheat root (pre-labelled)
-•	Graduated soil bottle (pre-labelled)
+- Graduated soil bottle (pre-labelled)
-•	Trowel
+- Trowel

 Farmer provided
-•	Secateurs
+- Secateurs

-Method
+#### Method
 N.B.
-a.
-You may access the field from any point, but we recommend starting at the beginning of a tramline, to make it easier to walk a distance of ~100 m into the field.
+- You may access the field from any point, but we recommend starting at the beginning of a tramline, to make it easier to walk a distance of ~100 m into the field.
-b.
-Each sampling kit corresponds to one field.
+- Each sampling kit corresponds to one field.
-c.
-Kit will have a QR code for farmers to answer specific questions about their field.
+- Kit will have a QR code for farmers to answer specific questions about their field.

 1. Use the gardening spade to scoop a small amount of soil into the container.
 Make sure you are sampling soils in the crop and not in the tramline.
 Try to ensure you're digging into the soil to a depth of approximately 10 cm.
 2. Walk 10 paces and repeat step 1 placing soil in the same sampling bottle.